 Warren Burns Music Program

-Level of Interaction and potential interaction with Youth
+Level of Interaction and potential interaction with youth

 Most interaction occurs during the music contest, when more than one adult is present.
 Students normally attend the contest with a parent or the band director.
 The music contest chair also communicates with youth through email, texts, or phone calls before or after the contest.